Smartling/SmartlingHelp/_articles/spell-check.md

 > Clicking the term displays a list of spelling suggestions.

-If you prefer to use your browser's built-in spell checking feature, just keep the Smartling custom spell checking&nbsp; deselected.
+If you prefer to use your browser's built-in spell checking feature, just keep the Smartling custom spell checking deselected.

 ## Smartling supports spell check in the Translation Interface for the following languages: